RanaEssam03/Toffee_E-commerce/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request to the original repository with a clear description of your changes.

+##	Packages
+    -Item Package: This package provides functionality for managing and manipulating items, such as creating, updating, and deleting items.
+				It may also include features for searching, filtering, and sorting items.

+		-Order Package: This package provides functionality for managing orders, such as creating, updating, and canceling orders.
+				It may also include features for calculating prices, handling payments, and tracking order status.

+			-User Package: This package provides functionality for managing users, such as creating, updating, and deleting user accounts.
+It may also include features for authentication, authorization, and user profile management.

+			-View Package: This package provides functionality for displaying data to users, such as rendering user interfaces, displaying visualizations, and handling user input.
+It may also include features for personalizing content based on user preferences and tracking user behavior.